dmbarbour/awelon/AboutABC.md

 This operator represents a form of divergence: if we're in the left, that's equivalent to a type error and we'll stop the program as quickly and cleanly as possible.
 Otherwise we're okay.
 However, ABC is not restricted to runtime detection of this error.
 Expressing partial functions with `K` enables ABC to infer dependent types and contracts.
 If `K` cannot be statically proven safe, the programming environment may issue a warning or raise an error.

-### Spatial Temporal Features
+### Spatial-Temporal Features

 (under development!)

+Awelon project tracks spatial-temporal attributes - location and latency - for values.
+But it isn't clear how this should be expressed in the ABC code.
+The difficulty is that much access and manipulations of these properties mustn't be ambient authority.

-Likely Ops: delay, expiration of blocks
+Likely: logical delay, expiration of blocks
+Possible: logical/pure space manipulators (concrete location modeled in terms of)

 Related: